Anton Mang: Professional racing

 In 1970, Mang joined the reigning 125cc world champion Dieter Braun's team as his mechanic.
 Together with Sepp Schloegl and Alfons Zender Mang, he developed the "Schloegl Mang Zender" (SMZ 250).
 With this machine, he took part in a race on an airfield in Augsburg and claimed his first victory.
 In 1975 he won the German Championship on 350cc Yamaha.
-Also in 1975 he competed in his first Grand Prix at the Austrian round of the world championship.
+Also in 1975, he competed in his first Grand Prix at the Austrian round of the world championship.

 Mang's first Grand Prix victory came at the 1976 125cc German Grand Prix at the 22.8 km Nordschleife Circuit at Nürburgring on a 125cc Morbidelli.
 His success earned him a ride with Kawasaki riding Kawasaki KR250 and KR350s for the 1978 season.
-In 1980 he became World Champion in the 250 cc class and runner-up in the 350cc class behind Jon Ekerold.
+In 1980, he became World Champion in the 250 cc class and runner-up in the 350cc class behind Jon Ekerold.
 In 1981, he won both the 250cc and 350cc World Championships and became German Sportsman of the Year.
 In 1982, he became the last ever 350cc World Champion as the class was abolished at the end of the year.
 He fell just one point short of defending his 250cc championship, despite winning five races.

 In 1983, Mang moved up to the 500 cc class, but a bad injury sustained in a skiing accident at the start of the season preventing him from competing until the middle of August.
 He failed to finish above tenth place in any of the races.
 In the subsequent year, 1984, Mang returned to the 250 cc class and finished fifth in the World Championship on a private 250 cc Yamaha.
 In 1985, a strong performance by Freddie Spencer left him in second place in the championship.
 1986 saw him finish in fourth place in the series.
 Moreover, the fruitful collaboration with his chief mechanic and friend Sepp Schloegl came to an end.

 In 1987, Mang became 250cc World Champion for the third time with eight consecutive victories.
-At 38, he was the oldest 250 cc World Champion in the history of Grand Prix motorcycle racing history.
+At the age of 38, he was the oldest 250 cc World Champion in the history of Grand Prix motorcycle racing history.
 He started the 1988 season with a victory, but injuries sustained in a bad crash in the Rijeka race in Yugoslavia forced him into retirement.
 Mang retired with a lifetime total of 42 GP wins.
 The FIM named him a Grand Prix "Legend" in 2001.

 Like Ángel Nieto on lighter 50cc and 125cc machinery, Mang specialized in medium-sized 250cc and 350cc bikes, winning all five of his championships on medium bikes.